AwesomedudeX/XTREME-Graphics-Pack-For-G.A.M.M.A./README.md

 **XTREME GRAPHICS PACK (install at the BOTTOM of your modlist): https://drive.google.com/uc?export=download&id=1LHYD3YaM0oDwZT3jkjZYje0vRwoI3mdG**

-**XTREME GRAPHICS OPTIONALS (install UNDER the main graphics pack): https://drive.google.com/uc?export=download&id=12xC9xs8XQn19ddLjGRkykNRmPUXYiQgC**
+**XTREME GRAPHICS OPTIONALS (install UNDER the main graphics pack or ABOVE if you are using Winter): https://drive.google.com/uc?export=download&id=12xC9xs8XQn19ddLjGRkykNRmPUXYiQgC**

-**RESHADE - OPTIONAL, BUT RECOMMENDED (install UNDER the graphics packs - MAKE SURE THAT THE MAIN PACK IS INSTALLED WITHOUT TEXTURES): https://drive.google.com/uc?export=download&id=1EUc23Znead72BogH3TEOmlh4ftNeGRj6**
+**RESHADE - OPTIONAL, BUT RECOMMENDED (install UNDER the graphics packs - MAKE SURE THAT THE MAIN PACK IS INSTALLED WITHOUT TEXTURES): https://drive.google.com/uc?export=download&id=1T6LvEOkDV_i8h6hkUfXw03uj55i3IqPI**

 Afterward, go to **https://xtremegraphicspack.streamlit.app** and follow the instructions on the **Modlist Compatibility**, **Load Atmospheric Preset** and **MCM Settings For SSS** pages to convert your settings and mod list files to work with this pack.